Ap Us History Unit 1 Quizlet: Exact Answer & Steps

 • Create “Why?” cards – After each event card, add a follow‑up card that asks, “Why did this happen?” or “What was the colonial reaction?”
 Answer it in a sentence.

-• take advantage of the “Test” mode’s short‑answer option – Treat those like mini‑FRQs.
+• use the “Test” mode’s short‑answer option – Treat those like mini‑FRQs.
 Write a quick paragraph, then compare it to the model answer you’ve saved in a separate document.

 • Mix in “Live” study – While waiting for a class to start, open the Quizlet app on your phone and do a 5‑minute “Flashcards” round.
 Those micro‑sessions add up.